-In coal-fired power plants, energy-from-waste power plants, industrial boilers and municipal waste incinerators, SOLVAir trona or sodium bicarbonate in a Dry Sorbent Injection system can effectively help reduce or eliminate SO2, SO3 and HCl.
+From coal-fired power plants, cement, biomass and energy-from-waste plants to industrial boilers and waste incinerators and oil & gas producers, SOLVAir trona or sodium bicarbonate in a Dry Sorbent Injection system has effectively helped reduce or eliminate SO2, SO3 and HCl in flue gases.

 SOLVAir Products, including SOLVAir Select 200 and 150 trona, and Select 300 and 350 sodium bicarbonate, are the direct approach for air pollution control.
 Whether in wet or dry scrubbers or Dry Sorbent Injection (DSI) systems, these are the products your plant needs to clear the air.